FAIRmat-NFDI/pynxtools/docs/index.md

 # FAIRmat NeXus documentation

 <!-- A single sentence that says what the product is, succinctly and memorably -->
-Within [FAIRMat](https://www.fairmat-nfdi.eu/fairmat/), we are extending the [NeXus data format standard](https://www.nexusformat.org/) to support the FAIR data principles for experimental data in materials science and and phyics.
-This is the documentation for both our contribution to the NeXus standard as well as for our tools for data conversion and verification.
+Within [FAIRmat](https://www.fairmat-nfdi.eu/fairmat/), we are extending the [NeXus data format standard](https://www.nexusformat.org/) to support the FAIR data principles for experimental data in materials science (covering solid-state physics and the chemical physics of solids, as well as materials engineering).
+This is the documentation for both our contribution to the NeXus standard and for our tools for data conversion and verification.

 <!-- A paragraph of one to three short sentences, that describe what the product does. -->
-`pynxtools`, which is the main tool under development, provides a dataconverter that maps from experimental data to the NeXus format as well as tools to verify NeXus files.
-It is intended as a parser for combining various instrument output formats and electronic lab notebook (ELN) formats to an HDF5 file according to NeXus application definitions.
+`pynxtools`, the main tool under development, provides a data converter that maps experimental data and metadata to the NeXus format, performing parsing, normalization, visualization, and ontology matching.
+It combines various instrument output formats and electronic lab notebook (ELN) formats to an HDF5 file according to NeXus application definitions.
+In addition, `pynxtools` can be used to validate and verify NeXus files.

 <!-- A third paragraph of similar length, this time explaining what need the product meets -->
 `pynxtools` offers scientists a convenient way to use the NeXus format and solves the challenge of unstructured and non-standardized data in experimental materials science.
+We consider this package useful for meeting the following FAIR principle as defined in [FAIR Principles: Interpretations and Implementation Considerations](https://direct.mit.edu/dint/article/2/1-2/10/10017/FAIR-Principles-Interpretations-and-Implementation): F2-4, I2-I3, and R1.

 <!-- Finally, a paragraph that describes whom the product is useful for. -->
-The new contribution to the standard, together with the tools provided through `pynxtools`, enable scientists and research groups working with data, as well as helping communities implement standardized FAIR research data.
+FAIRmat's contribution to the existing NeXus standard, together with the tools provided through `pynxtools`, enable scientists and research groups working with data, as well as helping communities implement standardized FAIR research data.

 Additionally, the software is used as a plugin in the research data management system [NOMAD](https://nomad-lab.eu/nomad-lab/) for making experimental data searchable and publishable.
 NOMAD is developed by the FAIRMAT consortium, as a part of the German National Research Data Infrastructure (NFDI).